 But where are the bus stops?

-On this map you’ll find all the current bus stops but if the ban will be fully realized 3 more stops will be added.
+On this map you’ll find all the current bus stops (12 of them).

 As you can see – this area is not big but it’s where the majority of the hotels and guesthouses in the downtown area are located.
 The good news though is that Reykjavík is extremely walkable and the distances are much shorter than what they look so no matter where you are staying inside of the restricted area – it shouldn’t take you more than 5-7 minutes to walk to the nearest bus stop.